MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     dotnet run
     ```

 1. Observe the output from the terminal.
-Specficially, observe the formatted output text with the id, name, and price from the item.
+Specifically, observe the formatted output text with the id, name, and price from the item.

 1. Close the integrated terminal.